LAX - SEA

 • Which airlines offer Wi-Fi service onboard planes from Los Angeles to Seattle?

-Alaska Airlines, Delta, Hawaiian Airlines, American Airlines, and Japan Airlines offer inflight Wi-Fi service on the Los Angeles to Seattle flight route.
+Alaska Airlines, Hawaiian Airlines, Delta, American Airlines, and Japan Airlines offer inflight Wi-Fi service on the Los Angeles to Seattle flight route.

 • Which aircraft models fly most regularly from Los Angeles to Seattle?